What is financial literacy?

 The possibility of building a quantum business model was predicted by past president of the American Accounting Association (AAA) Dr. Joel S. Demski and Oberlin College physicist Dr. Stephen A. Fitzgerald, in the paper: “Quantum information and accounting information, their salient features and conceptual applicatios" (Demski et al. 2006, p.
 35), where they point out the absence of fundamentals of the current scheme and express their excitement for the prospect of an updated quantum mechanical version.

 Our model shows that quantum structures can indeed provide a reduction in complexity when describing the dynamics of a system (Gu, Mile et al. 2012) and thanks to this, we bring an important solution to the problem of financial literacy.
-We intend to make our course available online to further enhance the access to this crucial field of study and are looking for a strategic alliance to make this happen.

 From the quantum business model we created Financial Qbits, a fully immersive learning experience that includes all necessary materials to understand the new model in less than 24 hours (about 10 hours on average).
 The effectiveness of the quantum business model is backed up by solid empirical evidence as we have administered pretest/posttest examinations to 400 business professionals with truly surprising results (see figure 4).